yuan-yin-truly/BayesianCART/README.md

 ![Tree violin plot](/img/img4.png)

 Here each node has a violin plot of the distribution of the target gene.
 The black outline are the distribution of all data samples, and the colored part are the distribution of data samples that passed through the node.
 Each node has a title indicating the node ID, decision feature (TF name) and decision value.
+So in this plot, the mean of gene is 8.43 when TFE is higher than 5.82 and TFD lower than 4.61.

 ## Final Comments

 There are a couple of unpleasant things about this model, to name a few:

 * Mixing is very slow.
 This is alluded to in the original paper, but in our case, only a few dozens of proposed trees are accepted in an MCMC run of a few thousand iterations.
-The acceptance rate is so low that we hardly think the MCMC is sampling the mode region of the posterior, but rather, becoming an algorithm trying to **search for MAP** from the posterior.
+The acceptance rate is so low that we hardly think the MCMC is sampling the mode region of the posterior.
+Instead, it becomes more of an algorithm trying to **search for MAP** from the posterior.
-* Although reducing a tree into a probability is nice for computation, we cannot really get a distribution of trees from the posterior.
+* Although reducing a tree into a probability measure is nice for computation, we cannot really get a distribution of trees from the posterior.
 The posterior distribution, if we can find, represents trees of all kinds, with different number of nodes and edges.
 It would be easy to find the average from the posterior distribution, but hard to find the "average" tree from the posterior.
 This is particularly unpleasant given we are working in Bayesian framework.